 How do you determine the uniqueness of the most desired features?
 That’s where your company needs to do homework.
 This is where you would test competitor software and products and gather user feedback.

-Step 3: Set your pricing model.
+Step 3: Set your SaaS pricing model.
 Should you use a trial or freemium model?
 How do you know what to charge?
 There really is no one right model that fits all, but there is a way to apply some reason as to which model would benefit certain companies:

 No matter which model you choose, do take advantage of this period to onboard your customers and nurture them!
 If, during the trial process, they choose not to upgrade, move them back to the lower right hand service.